SUSPENSION TUNING MODULE (STM)

 Analytical MODEL

-The DYNATUNE STM Fully Dynamic Ride Model - which is being used for numerical calculating of the response of the vehicle to a road input signal - exists out of 4 DOF / 3 PART (bicycle) model with a Sprung Body, Unsprung Masses and (linear) Springs & (Non-Linear) Dampers.
-The Sprung Mass is connected to Front & Rear Spring & Damper systems.
-Wheels are connected to ground each via a Tire Spring and Tire Damping (which is calculated out of the number for % critical tire damping input parameter).
+The DYNATUNE STM Fully Dynamic Ride Model is used for numerically calculating the response of the vehicle to a road input signal.
+It consists of a 4 DOF / 3 PART (bicycle) model with a Sprung Body, Unsprung Masses, and Springs & (Non-Linear) Dampers.

 RELEASE 8.1 - SPRiNG INPUT DATA - NON-LiNEAR WHEEL DEFLECTION CURVE